-Audubon Pennsylvania’s Healthy Forests Program functions as a regional component of National Audubon Society’s Working Lands conservation strategy, where we collaborate with landowners, land managers, government agencies, and private industry to increase the quality of habitat on private and public lands.
+Audubon Mid-Atlantic’s Healthy Forests Program functions as a regional component of National Audubon Society’s Working Lands conservation strategy, where we collaborate with landowners, land managers, government agencies, and private industry to increase the quality of habitat on private and public lands.
 We focus on engaging landowners, training the professional forestry community, and improving forest health through strategic conservation planning.

 Implementing bird-friendly forestry that is sustainable and meets multiple objectives is both science and art.
 At Audubon Pennsylvania, we recognized the need for a published guide that presented the science in a way that was actionable, and provided options and scenarios that addressed the need for flexibility.
 In September 2020, we completed work on a major new publication, titled Healthy Forests: A Bird-based Silvicultural Guide for Forestry Professionals.
 Healthy Forests and its companion Pocket Guide are intended for consulting foresters, agency-based foresters, natural resource professionals, and decision makers.
 Together, they focus on: